 "My team and I use Angular since August 2016, we waited until there was a stable release before even looking at it.

-We also compared Vue, React, Angular and even AngularJS (the first version of Angular).
-Took into account what we needed from the frameworks/libraries and the project itself, the scale and intended lifespan.
+We also compared Vue, React, Angular, and even AngularJS (the first version of Angular).
+Took into account what we needed from the web development frameworks/libraries and the project itself, the scale, and the intended lifespan.

 Learning the syntax of a specific template or language is a breeze for any developer worth his/her paycheck and for me and my team has never been a reason to do or not do something.

-"I have worked with the three last year (Angular, Vue, React, in that order), and although my preference goes as well for Vue.js.
-I'd like to clarify some things from an objective way:
+"I worked with the three last year (Angular, Vue, React, in that order), and although my preference goes as well for Vue.js.
+I'd like to clarify some things in an objective way:

 - People that come from Angular (especially 1.x) find easier to get into Vue.js, since it shares most of DSL.
 What takes a while is to learn new practices and patterns of Component architecture.
 Once you know them, it's really easy to get into both Vue or React.
 Of course, Angular 2+ takes much more.
 Personally, the easiest for me was React due to knowing already all the stuff, just needed to go to another syntax, and JSX is literally JS and HTML.

-- Vuex or Redux… they're almost the same.
-I agree Vuex seems easier, especially because it doesn't need to be immutable (what it's less clean in the other hand), but they're almost the same thing with different names.
+- Vuex or Redux - they're almost the same.
+I agree Vuex seems easier, especially because it doesn't need to be immutable (what it's less clean on the other hand), but they're almost the same thing with different names.

-I'm not making an opposite statement, just making clear there is no silver bullet.
-They all offer mostly the same, and what some find easy/better with one, other with the other.
-Best thing is always to analyze and choose what's best for the project/team."
+I'm not making an opposite statement, just clarifying there is no silver bullet.
+They all offer mostly the same, and some find it easy/better with one, others with the other.
+The best thing is always to analyze and choose what's best for the project/team."